 - Locate a Centre: Find the nearest authorised Aadhaar Enrolment/Update Centre.
 You can usually find this information on the official Aadhaar website.

 - Fill the Form: Obtain and fill out the Aadhaar Update/Correction Form.
-Make sure to fill in all the details accurately.
+Ensure all details are accurately completed.

 - Submit Documents: Provide the original PoI and PoA documents to the operator.
 They will scan these documents and return the originals to you immediately.